 What's this project about?

-How will we go about doing this research?
+How did we go about doing this project?

-Who can be involved?
+Who was involved?

 What will we do with our research findings?

 The research portion of MYmind aims to evaluate the effectiveness of the nine-week intervention program.
 The results of this study will expand our understanding of the effectiveness of mindfulness training in reducing stress and increasing control over negative feelings for autistic adolescents.
 Also, this study will enable us to gain a better understanding of mindfulness as a tool to improve the quality of the relationships between autistic adolescents and their parents.
 We will write an article summarizing our findings to submit to an academic journal, present the results at national and international conferences, and create a summary of our findings to post on this website.

 Salem-Guirgis, S., Albaum, C., Tablon, P., Burnham Riosa, P., Nicholas, D. B., Drmic, I. E., & Weiss, J. A. (2019).
 Mymind: A concurrent group-based mindfulness intervention for youth with autism and their parents.
 Mindfulness. doi: 10.1007/s12671-019-01107-9.